Project-Books/book-project/CODE_OF_CONDUCT.md

 ## Notes

-1. If the leadership expands to a team, this will be changed to email addresses of two different maintainers (in case the compliant is at the project owner)
+1. If the leadership expands to a team, this will be changed to email addresses of two different maintainers (in case the complaint is at the project owner)